caioedut/cometta/README.md

 ## Polyfill

-Used to define some values when the environment is not standardized.
+Used to define fallback values when the environment is not standardized.

 Example for React Native:

 ```js
 import { create, jss, polyfill } from 'cometta';